There are five basic steps to start guiding.

 'auto-restore calibration' when you built your profile or chose that

 option in the Guiding tab of the Advanced Settings dialog, you can simply

 connect to your

-gear, choose a guide star, then begin guiding immediately.
+gear, auto-select your guide stars, then begin guiding immediately.

-Beginners will probably have better success if they do a fresh
+Beginners will probably have more success if they do a fresh

 calibration at the start of each night's session.
 Finally, if